ballerina-platform/ballerina-lang/docs/style_guide/statements.md

       return "Value is 'Default'";
   }
   ```
-* If pattern has more than one statement then it is recommended to use block notation.
+* If a pattern clause has more than one statement then
-  - Before opening brace there should be a single space and it should be on the same line as the pattern.
+  - Before the opening brace there should be a single space and it should be on the same line as the pattern clause.
-  - Each statement then should be block-indented on a own line.
+  - Each statement then should be block-indented on its own line.
-  - Closing brace should be on it own line and indented to align with the pattern start position.
+  - Closing brace should be on its own line and indented to align with the pattern clause start position.

     ```ballerina
     function typeGuard1((string, int) | (int, boolean) | int | float x) returns string {